In This Article

 Understanding "Bad Credit" in Business Lending

 In business financing, "bad credit" generally means a personal credit score below 600.
 But here's what most people don't realize: different lenders define "bad credit" differently.
-Banks consider anything below 680 as subprime.
+Banks consider anything below 680 as non-traditional.
 Equipment finance companies may work with scores down to 550.
 MCA providers and revenue-based lenders often approve scores as low as 500.
-Your credit score is one factor β revenue, time in business, collateral, and industry all matter too.
+Your credit score is one factor, revenue, time in business, collateral, and industry all matter too.

 Options by Credit Score Range